pugetmesh/pugetmesh.github.io/docs/about.md

 # About Us

-PugetMesh is a volunteer community group in the Puget Sound region of Washington State and Canada.
+Puget Mesh is a volunteer community group in the Puget Sound region of Washington State and Canada.
 We focus on supporting AREDN, Meshtastic, and other mesh networks in our area.

 ### Follow us on:
 - [Discord](https://discord.gg/ANvUg3AyZt)